Darknoon5891/isc-web-dhcp-manager/README.md

 - Disables service restart functionality
 - Creates automatic backups in `./test_backups/`

-### Production Mode
+### Production Mode (Manual Configuration)

+**Note:** For automated deployment, see the "Automated Deployment" section in Quick Start above.

-For production deployment on a Linux server:
+For manual production deployment on a Linux server:

 #### 1. Environment Configuration